INSIDE : Learn 12 of my Favorite Low Light Houseplants for your home. These are tough as nail indoor plants that can take less light than most.

 This post may contain affiliate links.
 See full disclosure here.

-So when we talk about the best indoor plants for “low-light conditions,” what we really are trying to identify is the plants most tolerant of living in a dark apartment with one wall of windows (or possibly, one window).
+So the best indoor plants for “low light conditions” are really which plants are most tolerant of living in a dark corner with one window 5′ away.

 12 of the best Low Light Plants :